BryceSchroeder/delvmod/README.md

 "archive\_example.py" - Shows how one can load, modify, and save archives.

-"mag.py" - Command-line tool for creating and applying patches.
-(It can apply patches created for the first-party patch manager Magpie, and create patches that it can apply, but it can't create patches that can be applied by Magpie.)
+"dcg\_view.py" - Simple viewer for Delver Compressed Graphics.
+It can view them in archives or as single files, and save them to PNG.
+Requires the Python Imaging Library.

 "delvpack.py" - This just converts Delver Archives back and forth between archive files and unpacked directories.
 First arguement is source, second is destination, it'll figure out what needs to happen.
 Very simple.

+"mag.py" - Command-line tool for creating and applying patches.
+(It can apply patches created for the first-party patch manager Magpie, and create patches that it can apply, but it can't create patches that can be applied by Magpie.)

 FUTURE DIRECTIONS